kylecase/LTC-fintech-project-1/portfolio-optimizer/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+For the API requests to run properly, you must also start the proxy server with the following command:

+### `yarn start:server`
+Starts a proxy server for navigating endpoints that require API keys.
+You should have the react development server running and this proxy server simultaneously (You may need to run muliple terminal windows)

+Make sure you have a `.env` file at the root of your directory with the following values:
+REACT_APP_COVALENT_API_KEY=your_key_here
+REACT_APP_ALPACA_API_KEY=your_key_here
+REACT_APP_ALPACA_SECRET_KEY=your_secret_here

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\